|

 Week.

-the Last Supper.
-The priest washes the feet
+that commemorates the Last Supper.
+The priest

-of twelve parishioners and repeats the actions
+washes the feet of twelve parishioners and

-of the Passion that will take place over the
+will take place over the next three days.

-Jesus taken down from the cross.
-Parishioners
+down from the cross.
+Parishioners stand guard

-church to pray at the tombs, called groby.
+at the tombs, called groby.

 No baking is allowed on Holy Friday, but people